vechain/node-healthcheck/.github/CONTRIBUTING.md

 By participating in this project, you agree to abide by our [Code of Conduct](CODE_OF_CONDUCT.md).
 Please read it to ensure a welcoming and inclusive environment for all contributors.

-## Getting Started

-1. Fork the repository on GitHub.
-2. Clone your fork to your local machine.
-3. Create a new branch for your feature or bugfix.
-   1. Use `git checkout -b feature/your-feature-name` for features.
-   2. Use `git checkout -b bugfix/your-bugfix-name`) for bugfixes.
-4. Make your changes and commit them to your new branch.
-5. Push your changes to your fork.
-6. Open a pull request against the main branch of the original repository.

 ## How to Contribute

 ### Reporting Bugs

-If you find a bug, please create a new issue in the [issue tracker](https://github.com/vechainfoundation/your_project_name/issues).
+If you find a bug, please create a new issue in the [issue tracker](https://github.com/vechainfoundation/node-healthcheck/issues).
 When submitting a bug report, please include:

 - A clear and descriptive title.
 - A detailed description of the issue, including the steps to reproduce the bug.